-Harriet Alvis, BART Project Manager, said: “Rivers and streams are the arteries of our planet but they face serious challenges.
-Within the Bristol Avon catchment, and we often see nutrient pollution entering these watercourses and affecting the water quality.
-This degrades these important ecosystems and the species that inhabit them, therefore it is increasingly important for local people to monitor their local rivers.”
+George Clark, BART Project Manager, said: “Rivers and streams are the arteries of our planet but they face serious challenges.
+Within the Bristol Avon catchment we often see nutrient pollution entering watercourses and degrading these important ecosystems and impacting the species that inhabit them.
+Therefore it is increasingly important to carry out monitoring and work together for rivers.”

-Using the free water testing kit, volunteers can sample their chosen river or stream in the Bristol Avon catchment and upload the results to Freshwater Watch to compare the water quality level to other sites on an interactive results map.
+With the free, easy-to-use water testing kit, volunteers can sample their chosen watercourse in the catchment and submit their data to the Earthwatch database where nutrient levels can be compared on an interactive results map.